joelhawksley/identity/talks/2021/slides.md

 ^ 2020

-^ That idea had become my full time job at GitHub

-^ Talked about how Rails views work under the hood

-^ All execute in the same context, meaning they can share state

----

-# Example

-^ Previous code, compiled

----

-# 2021

-^ Today I'm going to share what we've learned scaling to hundreds of components in our application

-^ Open sourcing some of those components

-^ and building a thriving community around the project
+^ I joined the Design Systems team to work on ViewComponent full time

+^ And since then, we've rapidly adopted the pattern in GitHub.com

-^ So to go back from our stats from earlier,
+^ to go back from our stats from earlier,

 ^ The GitHub application grew about 25% last year.